Iron Cross: Knight's Cross of the Iron Cross

 In total, 7,313 awards of the Knight's Cross were made.
-Only 883 received the Oak Leaves; 160 both the Oak Leaves and Swords (including Japanese Admiral Isoroku Yamamoto (posthumously)); 27 with Oak Leaves, Swords and Diamonds; and one with the Golden Oak Leaves, Swords, and Diamonds (Oberst Hans-Ulrich Rudel).
+Only 883 received the Oak Leaves; 160 with Oak Leaves and Swords (including Japanese Admiral Isoroku Yamamoto (posthumously)); 27 with Oak Leaves, Swords and Diamonds; and one with the Golden Oak Leaves, Swords, and Diamonds (Oberst Hans-Ulrich Rudel).

 Grand Cross of the Iron Cross (1939)

 Like the Knight's Cross, the Grand Cross (Großkreuz) was worn suspended from the collar.
 It was reserved for general officers for "the most outstanding strategic decisions affecting the course of the war".
 The only recipient during the Second World War was Reichsmarschall Hermann Göring, who was awarded the decoration on 19 July 1940 for his command of the Luftwaffe, after the Battle of France in 1940.

 The medal is a larger version of the Knight's Cross, measuring 63 mm wide as opposed to about 44 mm for the Iron Cross and 48.5 mm for the Knight's Cross.
 It was originally intended to have outer edges lined in gold, but this was changed to silver before the award was presented.
 It was worn with a 57 mm wide ribbon bearing the same colors as the Knight's Cross and 2nd Class ribbons.
 The award case was in red leather with the eagle and the swastika outlined in gold.

 The original Grand Cross presented to Göring (personally by Hitler) was destroyed during an air raid on his Berlin home.
 Göring had extra copies made, one of them with a platinum frame that he was wearing at the time of his surrender to the allies in 1945.